FinCEN Form 114: Everything You Need to Know to File the FBAR Form

 Can I Have Someone File FinCEN 114 for Me?

-FBARs may be completed and filed on your behalf and/or the owner of the foreign account(s) by a third-party preparer, such as a professional tax preparer.
+FBARs can be prepared and filed by a third-party tax professional on behalf of you or the account owner.
 The filer or owner using a third-party preparer must complete and maintain a record of FinCEN Form 114a, FinCEN BSA E-Filing Signature Authorization Record, to authorize the third-party filing.
 You don’t need to file or send the completed Form 114a to FinCEN—you hang onto that form in case the IRS requests it.
-Spouses filing a joint FBAR also may use Form 114a to approve/designate which spouse will sign the report.
+Spouses filing a joint FBAR may also use Form 114a to approve/designate which spouse will sign the report.

-You can also contact the expert CPAs, and IRS Enrolled Agents at Greenback to file on your behalf.
+You can also contact the expert CPAs and IRS Enrolled Agents at Greenback to file on your behalf.
 We are always here to help, with countless FBAR examples for reference.
 Our expat accountants have helped hundreds of expats successfully file their FinCEN 114 and are happy to assist you too.

-If you’re ready to be matched with a Greenback accountant, click the get started button below.
+If you’re ready to be matched with a Greenback accountant, click “Get started” below.
 For general questions on expat taxes or working with Greenback, contact our Customer Champions.